• About

 I think that travel has such a positive impact because it equips children with the knowledge, skills, and attitudes they need to thrive in an increasingly diverse and interconnected world.
 This is the same reason high school and college student exchange programs are so popular.
 Think of this as a junior exchange for the kids!
 Give them a jumpstart.

-Brain and personality development:
+2. Brain and personality development from travel:

 Also, stepping out of one’s comfort zone encourages adaptability, confidence, and resilience.